 Osaka’s landmark Umeda Sky Building was built in 1993, designed by the same Japanese architect that also designed the very cool Kyoto Station, Hara Hiroshi.
-It is futuristic and has this cool space vibe to it.
+Its futuristic style gives it a cool space-age vibe.

 The building is 173 meters tall with two towers that are connected at the top by the Floating Garden Observatory (on the 39th floor).
 We particularly loved the open-air deck where you can feel the wind on your face and enjoy the spectacular sky view of Osaka.
 The views are breathtaking both day and night.

 If you get hungry, head to the basement of the building where there is a restaurant.
-Most of the floors house offices.
+The rest of the floors house mostly offices.